How To Create A Good Working Relationship With Your Vendors

 You surely cannot handle all vendors at the same time.
 Having a POC, a friend, sibling, fiancé, or parents is best.
-Assigning one POC per vendor can help you a lot ensuring that everyone is given enough time and attention, florist, photographers, photo booth are few of the vendors you can entrust to someone else.
+Assigning one POC per vendor can help you a lot.
+This way you can ensure that everyone is given enough time and attention.
+For instance, florist, photographers, photo booth are few of the vendors you can entrust to someone else.
 Although, if you have enough time to spare like if you are not working, you can collect all information yourself.

 You do not need to call them once in a week.
 Sure, they know what they need to do and they keep track of things accordingly.
 You can schedule a call twice or thrice before the wedding, but not once a week.
 But when the wedding comes to close, you can start to schedule calls and meetings more frequently.

-Also, apart from checking on their work timeline, you also have to revisit your payment agreement, like when are you scheduled to pay the rest of the balance and so on.
+Also, apart from checking on their work timeline, you also have to revisit your payment agreement.
+For example, when you need to pay the rest of the balance and so on.
 You have to make sure that payments are made in a timely fashion.

 Yes, please and besides you will not hire them if you do not trust them.
 There is no reason for you to micromanage their work.
 They specialize whatever service they offer, so give them a little trust.